Post permit application

 • arborist reports

-• other plans or reports as requested by your planning permit.
+• other plans or reports as required by your planning permit.

 Construction and Site Management Plan (CSMP)